yujinakayama/transpec/README.md

 #### Conversions disabled by default

-Some of these target syntaxes are _not_ deprecated in both RSpec 2 and 3, but the new syntaxes provide more modern and clear ways.
+Most of these target syntaxes are _not_ deprecated in both RSpec 2 and 3, but the new syntaxes provide more modern and clear ways.

 Type             | Target Syntax                  | Converted Syntax